-There is one type of experience though, that people tend to miss, or forget to optimize for.
+There is one type of experience though, that people tend to miss, or forget to optimise for.

 Many times we focus on the user who has the specific intent of visiting our website, but we tend to forget the user who has just discovered our site through an organic search.
 Remember that the user who directly visits your site already has an idea of why they are visiting.
 On the contrary the users who land on your site via search, don’t know who you are.

 users who land on your site via search, don’t know who you are

 Are you optimising the user experience for users who are landing on your site after searching for something?

 Even though, according to OutBrain: “Search is the #1 driver of traffic to content sites, beating social media by more than 300%”; most people can’t figure out how to get visitors and keep them on their site through Google and other search engines.

 There is a way however of optimising the user experience for those users who are coming from search.
 Using the below technique, you’ll be able to figure out why the visitor has landed on the page.
 From that information you’ll be able fulfil their need by providing content which is optimal for them.

 Although we will be showing you how to do this using an example based on articles, this technique also works for whole websites.
 Your website design would need to be complimented by creating great content around the problem you want to solve for your customer.